Northern REACHE Program

 About the program

-The Northern Responsible Energy Approach for Community Heat and Electricity program, also called the Northern REACHE program, funds renewable energy and energy efficiency projects, and related capacity building and planning in:
+The Northern Responsible Energy Approach for Community Heat and Electricity program (Northern REACHE), funds clean energy projects and related capacity building and planning in the Yukon, Northwest Territories, Nunavut, Nunavik and Labrador.

 The program objective is to reduce Northern communities' reliance on diesel for heating and electricity by increasing the use of local renewable energy sources and energy efficiency.
 This will result in environmental, social and economic benefits to support developing healthier, more sustainable Northern communities.

-Investing in clean energy solutions in Indigenous communities is an important link to energy security, reconciliation and self-determination for Indigenous peoples.
+Investing in clean energy solutions in Indigenous communities supports energy security, reconciliation and self-determination for Indigenous peoples.

 Changing how we work to support community priorities